WBYN-FM: WFKB Frank FM

-WBYN and WBYN-FM were entered into an LMA with Nassau Broadcasting Partners early in 2006.
-WBYN 1160 kept the Christian format while WBYN-FM became "Frank FM" WFKB on March 15, 2006, broadcasting an Adult Rock/Classic rock hybrid formatted radio station.
+On September 19, 2005, the call sign was slightly altered to WBYN-FM in preparation for a simulcast with 1160 AM (formerly WYNS), which adopted the WBYN call sign a week later.
+WBYN-FM were entered into a local marketing agreement (LMA) with Nassau Broadcasting Partners, owner of WBYN AM, early in 2006.
+WBYN AM kept the Christian format while WBYN-FM became "Frank FM" WFKB on March 15, 2006, broadcasting an adult rock/classic rock hybrid formatted radio station.
 Frank FM had live air personalities during the day.
-Ken And Jenn in the morning, Randi Ellis middays (also PD/MD), Brian DiMario in afternoons, former Y100 100.3FM Philadelphia jock John Von (who also served as Frank FM production director) at night, and Mike Roberts.
-Frank FM was also the launching pad for a then weekend personality named Rob Soscia, who now goes by his real name Brian Soscia and hosts The Soscia Network Radio Show formerly of Philadelphia's Mix 106.1 and now 2-7pm Mon-Fri on 93.7 WSTW.
+Ken And Jenn in the morning, Randi Ellis middays (also PD/MD), Brian DiMario in afternoons, former WPLY jock John Von (who also served as Frank FM production director) at night, and Mike Roberts.
+Frank FM was also the launching pad for a then weekend personality named Rob Soscia, who now goes by his real name Brian Soscia and has worked for WISX and WSTW.
 Other on-air personalities included Jay Pinnel and Zack Morse.
-The station started off as a hybrid of Hot AC, Classic Hits and Pop Alternative playing over 200 songs.
+The station started off as a hybrid of hot AC, classic hits and pop alternative playing over 200 songs.
 By the end of 2006, the station evolved into more of a heavily rock leaning classic hits format, including songs up until 1995.
 Core artists included Billy Joel, Kansas, Phil Collins, The Beatles, Elton John, Led Zeppelin, Fleetwood Mac, Chicago, Boston, Eagles, James Taylor, The Who, Neil Young, Kenny Loggins, The Cars, and many others.
 WFKB also began broadcasting in HD Radio and began to multicast.
-WFKB analog and WFKB-HD1 broadcast "Frank FM" while WFKB-HD2 broadcast the Christian format that also airs on 1160 WBYN.
+WFKB analog and WFKB-HD1 broadcast "Frank FM" while WFKB-HD2 broadcast the Christian format of WBYN.